 The rumor of the miraculous submachine gun has spread abroad.
 The Dutch ordered and even the Germans.
 Dozens of countries worldwide bought the UZI, including Greece, Portugal, Australia, Angola, Ethiopia, and Indonesia.
 Several versions have been developed, including the Mini Uzi and Micro Uzi.
 The Uzi became world-famous and cemented Israel’s image as a regional power with a small but powerful army.

-“Throughout his 27-year service in the IDF, Gal worked on several projects and won many awards, including the Israel Security Award, which he was presented in 1958 by Prime Minister David Ben-Gurion”, according to uzitalk.
+“Throughout his 27-year service in the Israel Defense Forces (IDF), Gal worked on several projects and won many awards, including the Israel Security Award, which he was presented in 1958 by Prime Minister David Ben-Gurion”, according to uzitalk.
 “Gal passed away on September 7, 2002.
 He is buried in Kibbutz Yagur near Tamar and Ahuva.”

 The legacy continues